pakamijo/EasySprite/README.md

 mySpriteSheet.display(1) --displays the first cell (counted from left to right) mySpriteSheet.flip() --flips the spritesheet horizontally

-mySequence = SpriteSequence.fromRange(mySpriteSheet, 1, 10) --create a sequence from cell 1 to 10
+local mySequence = SpriteSequence.fromRange(mySpriteSheet, 1, 10) --create a sequence from cell 1 to 10
 mySequence.play(framesPerSecond, isLooping) --play the sequence with chosen playback speed

 task.wait(5)